-- Start on the outside of your leg about 10 to 15cm above the ankle.
+- Start on the outside of your leg about 4 to 6 inches above the ankle.

-- Stretch the tape over the heel, as though you're putting your foot in a stirrup.
+- Stretch the tape over the heel, like you're putting your foot in a stirrup.

 - Pull the tape to the opposite side, over the inner part of the heel.

-- Put another piece of tape on the back of the foot, centred with your Achilles tendon.
+- Put another piece of tape on the back of the foot, centered with your Achilles tendon.

 - Wrap the tape around the ankle.
 The tape should be tight enough so the ankle can move while still feeling supported.

-Although this is the same way you'd tape a sprained ankle to keep it stable while it's healing, that doesn't mean you're ready to get back to your sport because you have the tape on.
-The tape is meant to enable joint mobility while you're getting better—not get you back into action straight away.
+Though this is the same way you'd tape a sprained ankle to keep it stable while it’s healing, that doesn’t mean you’re ready to get back to your sport because you have the tape on.
+The tape is meant to enable joint mobility while you're getting better — not get you back into action right away.
 This goes for any type of injury, including a meniscus or rotator cuff tear.

 Words by Elizabeth Millard